- About SGHT

 The future of the SGHT Habitat Restoration Project

-Ultimately, the whole of South Georgia will be overrun by rats and mice unless every single rodent is eradicated, and soon.
+Ultimately, the whole of South Georgia would be overrun by rats and mice unless every single rodent is eradicated.
 Our objective is clear – we must remove every rodent from every piece of land on South Georgia, and leave it rodent-free for generations to come.

 Your support for SGHT can directly help return millions of seabirds to South Georgia, and restore the island’s native ecology.